A Better Balance: Protect Jobs and Land

-Everything Nova Scotians want – from excellent health and education systems to opportunities for our kids to stay home instead of moving out West – ultimately depends on creating jobs.
+Everything Nova Scotians want – from excellent health and education systems to opportunities for our kids to stay home instead of moving away – ultimately depends on creating jobs.

-The Mining Association of Nova Scotia proposes three modest policy changes that would strike a better balance between protecting both natural lands and economic opportunity.
+The Mining Association of Nova Scotia proposes a modest policy change that would strike a better balance between protecting both natural lands and economic opportunity.